nixworks/public/news/2011/01/31/README.md

 ##### Sudan
 ### [The Sudanese government closes down Ahlia University and the Islamic University of Omdurman following an anti-government protest in which at least one student died. ](/news/2011/01/31/the-sudanese-government-closes-down-ahlia-university-and-the-islamic-university-of-omdurman-following-an-anti-government-protest-in-which-at.md)
-_Context: Islamic University of Omdurman, government, Sudan, Ahlia University_
+_Context: government, Sudan, Ahlia University, Islamic University of Omdurman_

 ## [Previous Day...](/news/2011/01/30/index.md)